sammathaik/FlatFundPro-V1/FLAT_MAINTENANCE_COLLECTION_MODE_GUIDE.md

 6. **If Apartment is Mode A**: No additional fields required
 7. **If Apartment is Mode B**: Enter built-up area (required)
 8. **If Apartment is Mode C**: Select flat type (required)
-9. Optionally: Enter owner name and occupant type
+9. Optionally: Enter resident name and occupant type
 10. Save flat configuration

 ### Editing Existing Flats